-In addition to its unique construction, the bridge is also a living laboratory for data scientists as it’s instrumented with an innovative sensor network, produced by Autodesk, Force Technology, Lenovo, and HBM.
-Everyone that walks, runs, or cycles over the bridge will generate data about the behaviour of the structure.
+In addition to its unique construction, the 12-metre-long bridge is also a living laboratory for data scientists as it’s instrumented with an innovative sensor network, produced by Autodesk, FORCE Technology, Lenovo and HBM.
+Everyone that walks, runs or cycles over the bridge, which crosses the Oudezijds Achterburgwal canal in Amsterdam’s red-light district, will generate data about the structure’s behaviour.

-The Turing’s programme in data-centric engineering, funded by the Lloyd’s Register Foundation, in collaboration with researchers at a number of universities including Imperial College, University of Cambridge, and Newcastle University, has been developing a ‘digital twin’ of the bridge to help analyse the sensor network data, as well as conducting extensive tests of the physical printed material and using statistical methodology to understand more about the material itself.
+The Turing’s programme in data-centric engineering, funded by the Lloyd’s Register Foundation, in collaboration with researchers at a number of universities including Imperial College London, University of Cambridge and Newcastle University, has been developing a ‘digital twin’ of the bridge to help analyse the sensor network data, as well as conducting extensive tests on the physical printed material and using statistical methodology to understand more about the material itself.

 How did it start?

-MX3D have been working on the 3D printed bridge since June 2015, bringing it to life through collaboration with various partners, including Joris Laarman Lab which designed the bridge, Arup who have acted as the project’s lead structural engineers, and Autodesk who have provided their knowledge on digital production tools.
-Gijs van der Velden, CEO of MX3D, says, “Finding partners that understood the potential of the technology and felt the same drive to solve early adoption obstacles was essential.”
+MX3D has been working on the 3D printed bridge since June 2015, bringing it to life through collaboration with various partners, including Joris Laarman Lab who designed the bridge, Arup who acted as the project’s lead structural engineers, and Autodesk who provided their knowledge on digital production tools.
+Gijs van der Velden, CEO of MX3D, says: “Finding partners that understood the potential of the technology and felt the same drive to solve early adoption obstacles was essential.”

 “The digital twin concept is highly complex…it only made sense to do it [with] the Turing”